monchin/csv_to_fcs/README.md

 # csv_to_fcs
-This is an R program which can turn  .csv to .fcs
+This is an R program which can turn  .csv to .fcs.
+It fixed a bug from https://github.com/sydneycytometry/CSV-to-FCS